This article was translated by AI using Gemini 2.5 Pro from the original Chinese version. Minor inaccuracies may remain.

 }

-After C++20, we can even use new/delete at compile time, and we can use vector in compile-time code.
-Much of the runtime code can be directly reused at compile time without any changes, just by adding a constexpr marker to the function.
-We no longer need to use obscure template metaprogramming for compile-time computation.
-However, the above examples only apply to values.
-In C++, besides values, there are types and higher-kinded types.
+After C++20, we can also use new/delete at compile time, allowing us to use vector in compile-time code.
+Many runtime codes can be directly reused at compile time without any changes, simply by adding a constexpr marker before the function.
+There’s no longer a need to use obscure template metaprogramming for compile-time calculations.
+However, the examples above only apply to values.
+In C++, besides values, there are also types and higher-kind types.

 template<typename ...Ts>